KSukrutha/JDBC_Hibernate/README.md

 1.Customer Project (Hibernate)
 2.Employee Project (JDBC)
 3.Student Project (Hibernate)

-there projects mainly deal with 5 functions a.Adding the data into the database b.Deleting individual data from the datatbase c.Fetching particular individual's data
+The projects mainly deal with 5 functions: a.Adding the data into the database b.Deleting individual data from the datatbase c.Fetching particular individual's data